playerjmr/ps2homebrewstore/docs/umcs/index.md

         - `BOOT2.ELF` wLE ISR exFAT file browser / ELF launcher (Triangle during PS2BBL logo)

         - `ESR.ELF` ESR for running patched backup (in OSDMenu)

+     !!! info "Pair the BOOT folder with your exploit"

+        For consistency, use the correct BOOT download for the device you are using, same for the exploit you are using.
+MMCE downloads have MMCE drivers already.
+For [exploits that need installs](../exploits/), use the same device driver installer.

 -   __SYS-CONF__![umcs-psu_pic](../assets/badges/UMCSPSU.png){ width="75" align=right }